thisismyrobot/twitter-ebook/README.md

 ## Setup

-You'll need to set the four tokens in settings.py and the account name to use for source data.
+You'll need to set the four tokens and the account name to use for source data as environment variables.